SCI FEST sparks interest in STEM subjects

-The family day, which runs from 10.00 am until 4.00 pm with free entry, offers a range of free workshops, experiments, games and drop-in activities – all designed to bring STEM subjects to life.
-All ages are welcome to attend.
+Both events will run from 10.00 am – 4.00 pm offering a range of free workshops, experiments, games and drop-in activities all designed to bring STEM subjects to life.
+All ages are welcome.

-Raul Sutton, Associate Dean of the Faculty of Science and Engineering, said: “The whole idea of SCI-FEST is to show people that science and technology is exciting and fun and we hope that, as well as enjoying what is on offer, people will learn something new as well.
+“The idea behind SCI-FEST is to engage the community and showcase that science and technology is exciting and fun.
+We hope that, as well as enjoying what is on offer, people will learn something new as well.”

 Families attending the event on 7th July can check out the range of activities and book tickets on the website.